 Only registered students are allowed to participate in our classes.
 Older siblings, 10 years and older, are welcome as round timers, however, younger siblings should not attend unless they can sit quietly during competitive rounds with a parent.
 The church often has spare rooms for younger students to complete homework quietly, and younger children are allowed to play on the play structure with parent supervision.
 Please respect the church property and facilities at all times.

 return to top

-A 3 ring binder with divisions is required for each student (siblings may not share).
+A 3 ring binder with divisions is required for each student (siblings may not share) for all courses.
 These class notebooks are handed in at the end of the term for grading, except for Beginning Public Speaking.

 A laptop, tablet, or other such internet connected electronic device is strongly recommended for research purposes for Policy Debate or Apologetics.
 The church has a filtered wi-fi and internet connection.

 Policy Debate--none--a student materials packet will be provided through eList for the theory portion.
 If your student needs to report a textbook to gain transcription credit for this course, please use "Introduction to Policy Debate" -or- the older edition "Introduction to Argumentation and Debate" by Christy Shipe, either 4th or 5th edition.
 Mrs. Arp has a few textbooks to loan out for those students who need to use them.
 A coordination plan is available for those students who wish to follow along with a textbook.

 Speech courses--none--a student materials packet will be provided through eList for the theory portion.
 If your student needs to report a textbook to gain transcription credit for this course, please use "Beginning Public Speaking" by Teresa Moon.